-The Neumann University Center for Community Leadership Development and Entrepreneurship is a result of a grant from the Pennsylvania Department of Education and is intended to serve as a community leadership development venue where beginning and mid-level community, corporate, and non-profit emerging leaders have the opportunity to learn about the proper roles, relationships, and responsibilities of public and private office holding, including appointed, elected, and volunteered (e.g., nonprofit trustee/board) positions.
+The Neumann University Center for Leadership is a result of a grant from the Pennsylvania Department of Education and is intended to serve as a community leadership development venue where beginning and mid-level community, corporate, and non-profit emerging leaders have the opportunity to learn about the proper roles, relationships, and responsibilities of public and private office holding, including appointed, elected, and volunteered (e.g., nonprofit trustee/board) positions.
 These learning opportunities will be taught by a combination of scholars and successful community leaders including experienced practitioners, and office holders.

 The program outcome is to develop community leaders who are better prepared for their offices, better educated to avoid pitfalls and mistakes, and better armed with awareness of consequences for illegal and unethical behavior, but more importantly, the wherewithal to make positive values-driven decisions.